 Wine at Formaggio Kitchen Cambridge

 Pricing: Most wines are priced between $20 and $30.
-A 10% discount applies when you buy 12 or more standard size (750ml) bottles, whether all the same or mixed.
-On our designated value shelves all bottles are under $17 and a 10% discount applies when you buy 6 or more.
+A 10% discount is applied when you purchase 6 standard-size (750ml) bottles and a 15% discount is applied when you purchase 12 or more standard-size (750ml) bottles, whether all the same or mixed.

-Assistance: One or both of our resident wine experts, Stephen Meuse and Megan Guidarelli, are typically on hand and are happy to assist you.
+Assistance: Our resident wine experts, Stephen Meuse, Colin Mason, Justin Hutson, and Katie Iwanowicz, are typically on hand and are happy to assist you.
 While they aren’t always visible (they may be toiling in the wine cellar) they respond promptly to a page.
 Don’t hesitate to ask any staffer to let us know you’re here.

 Shelf talkers: A business card-sized “talker” is positioned just above most wines on our shelves.
 Each is written by us, not the producer or vendor, and provides basic information, including vintage, constituent grape varieties, plus a few words on how the wine presents or how to pair it.
 You’ll find that these little crib sheets go along way in helping you know what to expect.

-Learn We blog, Tweet, Instagram, and email on wine topics.
-Go to formaggiocambridge.com for details, and meet us in the wine corner on Thursdays and Fridays from 3-6 to taste and chat about wine.
+Learn: We post on our social media accounts and email about wine topics.
+Meet us in the wine corner on Thursdays and Fridays to taste and chat about wine.
 Got a question about wine?
 Email our wine buyers.

-Disappointed?
-Please let us know about it.
+Think your wine might be off?
+Let us know!
 We’ll do all we can to get to the root of the problem and make it right.
 Any unopened bottle in salable condition may be returned for exchange or store credit.